 Thus, a patient managed well can get your practice almost $4000 per year, and that’s a good enough investment coming from a single patient.

 When it comes to getting more patients to the practice, there is no better way than to get your patients to spread the word.
 Without even a dollar spent, the good word that goes out of the practice can bring much-needed change and a fresh wave of new patients that can power up your growth and expansion plans.

 “ 75% said they used a word-of-mouth referral as their starting point the last time they looked for a dentist. ”

 The best bet would be to get your team to have meaningful engagement with your patients.
-Talk to your patients, engage with them, ask them about their preferences, educate them about your practice, even getting a little personal doesn’t hurt- make sure they are at ease with your surroundings.
+Talk to your patients, engage with them, ask them about their preferences, and educate them about your practice, even getting a little personal doesn’t hurt—make sure they are at ease with their surroundings.

-Plan out a strategy to politely put across referral requests before your patient leaves the practice.
+Plan a strategy to politely ask for referrals before your patient leaves the practice.
 When is a referral most likely to happen?

 Putting the onus on the patient to go the extra mile to do a referral can be too much of an ask.

 Check if your practice management software has a mechanism to reach out to your patients and run a referral campaign.